paolobighignoli/Bayesian-Hierarchichal-Curve-Registration/README.md

 3. Metropolis-Hastings step : implementation of the Metropolis-Hastings step for the time transformation parameters;
 4. Gibbs Sampler : application of the Gibbs sampler with one step of Metropolis-Hustings to the data;
 5. Chain convergence : analysis of the chains;
-6. Comparison : this file cointains a comparison among the three groups previously presented.
-We are aware that you have no access to original data and in particular to the three different groups, but we thought it could be interesting to take a look at it anyway.
+6. Comparison : this file cointains a comparison among the three groups previously presented. <br/>
+We are aware that you have no access to original data and in particular to the three different groups, but we thought it could be interesting to take a look at it anyway. <br/>
 Do people who had surgery have less or more difficulty in jumping with respect to people who had physiotherapy?
-We tried to answer to this question and more.
+We tried to answer to this question and more.<br/>
 In order to do this, we compared the posterior shape parameter a and the posterior mean derivative of each group.